 If your budget doesn't quite stretch to £1,000, Canyon also offers the Tiagra-equipped Endurace Al 5 for £799 and there are women's versions of both, the unsurprisingly named Endurace Wmn Al 7 and Endurace Wmn Al 6.

-Contend is Giant's new name for the aluminium-framed bikes previously known as Defy (that name is now reserved for carbon-fibre bikes).
-The Contend range has a disc option on several models and the Contend SL 2 Disc looks to be the sweet pick from the collection, with Giant's ALUXX SL aluminium frame in an endurance geometry, Shimano Tiagra transmission, Giant SR2 disc wheels and Giant Conduct hydraulic disc brakes.
+Contend is Giant's name for the aluminium-framed equivalents of the Defy carbon-fibre bikes.
+The Contend range has a disc option on several models and the Contend SL 1 Disc is currently a bargain in end-of-season sales as retailers clear the decks for 2019 models.
+It has Giant's ALUXX SL aluminium frame in an endurance geometry, Shimano 105 transmission, Giant PR2 disc wheels and Giant Conduct hydraulic disc brakes.